-A proper itinerary is essential if you want to go backpacking cheap in Europe.
-There are so many amazing places to visit in Europe—you could travel for over 12 months and still feel like you’ve missed a lot.
-It can be very difficult to narrow down exactly where you want to visit and a lot of travelers can really struggle with the decision.
-It takes a lot of creativity and you’ll probably spend many hours trying to nail down your itinerary.
-There are multiple strategies for traveling and it is up to you to find the one that works the best for your journey.
+A proper itinerary is essential if you want to go backpacking cheaply in Europe.
+There are so many amazing places to visit in Europe — you could travel for over 12 months and still feel like you’ve missed a lot.
+It can be very difficult to narrow down exactly where you want to visit, and a lot of travelers can really struggle with the decision.
+It takes a lot of creativity, and you’ll probably spend many hours trying to nail down your itinerary.
+There are multiple strategies for traveling, and it’s up to you to find the one that works the best for your journey.

 **Cheesy Analogy Alert** Planning is a lot like doing a puzzle.
-You start by assembling the boarder (your arrival and departure dates) because it is the easiest.
+You start by assembling the border (your arrival and departure dates) because it is the easiest.
 Then you figure the rest out.
-Sometimes you have a few chunks assembled but it takes a lot of trial and error before you complete it.
+Sometimes you have a few chunks assembled, but it takes a lot of trial and error before you complete it.

 Why Should I Plan an Itinerary?
 I Want To Be A Free Spirit!

 Some people travel to Europe with the “I’ll just wing it and see what happens” attitude.
-I was one of those people and it doesn’t work.
-Without planning you waste a lot of time on trivial stuff that you could have easily done at home and you end up missing a lot of great things.
-It takes 10 minutes to book a hostel online but it can take you an hour or two trying to find one randomly in an unfamiliar city.
-It takes like a hour to research a city to find stuff that looks interesting but showing up in a city without any clue to what it has to offer can be a disaster.
-You’ll spend all your time wandering and you might not find anything that is really interesting to you.
-European cities are not like Disney Land — everything isn’t all laid out nice and neat.
-Sights are spread throughout the city and you’ll never find the little gems if you don’t look ahead of time.
-You don’t have to plan out every second of your trip but a little homework really pays off.
+I was one of those people, and it doesn’t work.
+Without planning, you waste a lot of time on trivial stuff that you could have easily done at home, and you end up missing a lot of great things.
+It takes 10 minutes to book a hostel online, but it can take you an hour or two trying to find one randomly in an unfamiliar city.
+It takes an hour to research a city to find stuff that looks interesting, but showing up in a city without any clue about what it has to offer can be a disaster.
+You’ll spend all your time wandering, and you might not find anything that is really interesting to you.
+European cities are not like Disneyland — everything isn’t laid out all nice and neat.
+Sights are spread throughout the city, and you’ll never find the little gems if you don’t look ahead of time.
+You don’t have to plan out every second of your trip, but a little homework really pays off.

 Step One: Choose the time of year you want to travel.
 Check out our guide on picking which season to travel.

-Step Three: Write down any 100% certain things you going to do.
+Step Three: Write down anything you are 100% certain you are going to do.
 This is stuff like “I have tickets to the Daft Punk concert on June 18th in Paris” or “My rich uncle is letting us stay at his villa in Tuscany May 5th-13th.”
-These are dates that can’t not be moved.
-You’ll have to plan around these events so they’ll greatly effect your other travel plans.
+These are dates that can’t be moved.
+You’ll have to plan around these events, so they’ll greatly affect your other travel plans.

 Step Five: Start narrowing down your list.
-I would make three lists – 1) Places you 100% want to see, 2) Places you really want to see, 3) places you could live without.
+I would make three lists: 1) places you 100% want to see, 2) places you really want to see, and 3) places you could live without.
 You’ll find yourself returning to this step often as you narrow down your list.

 Step Six: Write down how many days you think you’ll want to spend in each city.
 Don’t rush it!
 This is where many beginners — myself included — make mistakes.
 Naturally, you want to see as much as possible, so you end up trying to jam a million things into a short amount of time.
-You’ll just end up missing a lot and you will get burnt-out.
-Getting burnt-out is one of the worst things that can happen.
-It will make your trip extremely stressful and you might get to the point where you hate traveling.
+You’ll just end up missing a lot, and you will get burned out.
+Getting burned out is one of the worst things that can happen.
+It will make your trip extremely stressful, and you might get to the point where you hate traveling.

 I would recommend a minimum of 3 full days for big cities (and that is really rushing it).
 You can easily spend 5-9 days in cities like London and Paris without getting bored.
 The list below indicates the minimum amount of days that I think you should spend in each city.
 Remember that only staying for the minimum will feel like a whirlwind.